osxmidi/LinVst/Wine-tkg/README.md

 For compiling (say, compiling the LinVst code) the original Wine winegcc needs to be used (left where it is) and that is also done by the Install-tkg script.

+If Wine gets automatically updated by the distro, then the Install-tkg script will need to be run again (winecfg might need to be run again as well).

 If someone wants to stop using Wine tkg and go back to the original (WineHQ, distro) Wine then Wine will need to be installed again from WineHQ or the distro.